rotki/rotki/docs/usage_guide.rst

 =========

 The application will on login snapshot to disk the information about balances from all the tracked sources every 24 hours (by default.
 The number of hours is configurable).
 This information is saved directly to your local database.
-You can force a snapshot taking by clicking in the floppy disk icon at the top bar and then on `Force Save`
+You can force a snapshot taking by clicking in the ``cloud icon`` at the top bar and then on `Force Save`

 .. image:: images/rotki_snapshot_forcing.png
    :alt: Force snapshots saves